tomwhartung/edison_arduino/README.md

 Use this repo for work done on the edison (arduino).

+## Subdirectories

+intel_roadshow - just a bash script that I wrote hoping it would run at startup.
+	This did not work but I want to keep it for future reference anyways.

 ## Downloads

 List of files downloaded for the Intel Edison, with brief